Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Experiments

 We train all three models with the same parameter settings and run ten rounds of testing experiments for each model.
 The results are shown in Figure~\ref{Fig:abliation} and Table~\ref{Tab:ablation}.
-Without MCN for information integration, the S-FQF-POP model shows performance degradation compared with MCS-FQF.
-And the population encoding method also plays a critical part in the model.
-The S-FQF learns more slowly and gets much small average scores than S-FQF-POP and MCS-FQF models.
+Without MCN for information integration, the POP-LI model shows performance degradation compared with MCS-FQF.
+The similar performance degradation is observed in the comparison between the Cos-LI and Cos-MCN models, both of which use the same fractional cosine embedding method as the FQF model to replace the population encoding method.
+Besides, the population encoding method also plays a critical part in the model.
+The Cos-LI model learns more slowly and gets much small average scores than POP-LI and MCS-FQF models.
+It is noteworthy that, under the same conditions of information integration using the MCN model, Cos-MCN, which employs cosine embedding, generally exhibits only a minor degradation in performance across most gaming tasks compared to Pop-MCN, which utilizing population encoding.
+This decline is smaller than the performance gap observed between Cos-LI and Pop-LI.
+This indirectly indicates that the information integration capability of the MCN model we proposed can adapt effectively to different fraction embedding methods.
+Additionally, the Pop-MCN model achieved the highest scores in most tasks, validating the effectiveness of the proposed MCN model and the Population embedding method.